Styles of Chinese martial arts: By main style of application/attack

 Another popular method to describe a particular style of Chinese martial arts is to describe the style's emphasis in terms of the four major applications.
-The four major applications are: kicking (踢), hitting (打), wrestling (摔) and grabbing (Chin na, 拿).
+The four major applications are: kicking (踢), hitting (打), wrestling (摔) and grabbing (Chin na).
 A complete system will necessary include all four types of applications but each style will differ in their training focus.
 For example, most Northern styles are said to emphasize kicking, Southern styles have a reputation for their intricate hand techniques, Shuai jiao practitioners train predominately in full-body close-range techniques, Eagle claw fighters are noted for their grabbing expertise, and Wing Chun focusses on hitting (with the hands/elbows).

 Other styles

 The variety of classification schemes, like the subject of Chinese martial arts, are endless.
 Some styles are named after well-known Chinese philosophies.
 For example, Baguazhang is based on the Taoist philosophy of the eight trigrams (Bagua).
 Some styles are named after the key insight suggested by the training.
-For example, Liuhebafa is a system based on the ideas of six combinations and eight methods.
+For example, liuhebafa is a system based on the ideas of six combinations and eight methods.